OpenFutbol/.github/profile/readme.md

 ## Vision
 OpenFutbol's vision is to create an open-source framework and space to promote collaboratation, innovation, and acceleration toward pick-up soccer as a public good in global and local communities.
-We envsion doing this through driver-projects, which can then serve as frameworks to build-up in open-source ways.
+We envsion doing this through driver-projects, which can then serve as frameworks to incubate organizations in open-source ways.

 ## Driver Project
 OpenFutbol Driver Projects are real-world open community pickup soccer initiatives that help guide our development efforts and pilot our mission & vision.
 Stakeholders in local and global communities can then advocate, mandate, implement, and use our frameworks and standards in their local contexts.